 Tennessee man takes Elvis guitar fight to appeals court

-A Tennessee man is asking an appeals court to overturn a decision that awarded a guitar once owned by Elvis Presley to the National Music Museum at the University of South Dakota.
-The museum bought the guitar in 2012 as part of a collection of instruments worth $250,000.
+A Tennessee man is asking an appeals court to overturn a decision awarding a guitar once owned by Elvis Presley to the National Music Museum at the University of South Dakota.
+The museum bought the guitar from Robert Johnson in 2012 as part of a collection of instruments worth $250,000.

 Add your comments below